10 Natural Solutions For Frizzy Hair

 Whether you have straight or curly hair, you’ve probably experienced frizz.
 I used to blow-dry my hair straight every day, and I remember being so nervous about it getting frizzy.
 If the weather wasn’t ideal for my locks, I would just stay inside.
-Or I would crank up the AC in my car if I had to go somewhere in the humid heat.
+Or I would crank up the AC in my car if I had to go somewhere in the humid heat to avoid ruining my hair style.
 It’s not fun to have to worry about something so often, especially something that you should only have to deal with once during the day.

 Have you ever walked the streets of Manhattan in the summer?
 If you haven’t, let me just tell you that the heat mixed with the humidity is most girls’ worst enemy.
 Not only is every part of your body sticky, but you’re also hoping your hair doesn’t double in size and look like the hairball your cat just coughed up.